K-Nearest Neighbors (KNN) Implementation Tutorial with PXL

 The following code handles these tasks::

-• Validation: Compare the mapResult and labelResult from Map mode to the hostTopKResult and hostMajorityLabel from the host.
+• Validation: Compare the executorTopKResult and executorMajorityLabel from Map mode to the hostTopKResult and hostMajorityLabel from the host.

 • Error Handling: Log discrepancies using printErrorDetails.